 - Reference existing charts and dashboards.
 Pointing the agent at a working metric query is faster and more reliable than describing the query in prose.

-- Use the query inspector early.
-If something looks off, check the queries the app is running before tweaking the prompt.
+- Use the network inspector early.
+If something looks off, check the queries and external requests the app is running before tweaking the prompt.